Evaluation Process

 Selection principles

-The selection process follows the highest international standards in terms of fairness, transparency, impartiality, consistency, and independence in order to identify the best research project irrespective of gender, age, beliefs, nationality.
+The selection process follows the highest international standards in terms of fairness, transparency, impartiality, consistency, and independence in order to identify an established researcher (irrespective of gender, age, beliefs, nationality) who guarantees the Fund and the community to develop a high-level project in the field of rare diseases.

 It is based on a two-step evaluation procedure performed by international experts.